satuelisa/StatisticalLearning/README.md

-We assume the error to be a a sum of three factors: an _irreducible error_ plus _bias_ (squared) plus _variance_, the first of which is the variability present in the phenomenon that is being modeled, the second measures how far the estimated mean is from the true mean, amd the third measures how the estimates deviate from their mean.
+We assume the error to be a a sum of three factors: an _irreducible error_ plus _bias_ (squared) plus _variance_, the first of which is the variability present in the phenomenon that is being modeled, the second measures how far the estimated mean is from the true mean, and the third measures how the estimates deviate from their mean.
 Complex models tend to achieve a lower bias (a more precise mean) but with the cost of a higher variance.
 Section 7.6 discusses how to determine the